 A porterhouse steak is the same thing as a T-bone steak, except it is cut further up the loin which makes it larger, with a bigger portion of tenderloin.Continue to 5 of 6 below.

 05 of 06

 This delicious cut is not technically a steak, but it makes the list because of its popularity, especially during grilling season.
-Its larger size makes it perfect for entertaining, as you can get between 4 and 6 portions per flank steak.
+Its larger size makes it perfect for entertaining, as you can get between four and six portions per flank steak.
 This cut is the only one on the list that comes from the lower half of the animal.
 Because of this, it has more connective tissue, which gives it a great flavor but also makes it less tender than the other steaks.
 Flank steak is always served cut across the grain into thin slices.

 06 of 06

 This steak is the most affordable cut on the list.
 While very flavorful, it is a bit less tender than all the other cuts, except for the flank steak.
 It's a relatively lean cut, without a lot of marbling.
 Top sirloin is often marinated or pounded to help tenderize it.
 Like the rib eye steak, it can be cooked in any manner.
 It's also a good choice for cutting in cubes and skewering with vegetables for grilling.